jaimetur/PhotoMigrator/README.md

 6. Then all the Albums will be moved into Albums subfolder and the Photos that does not belong to any album will be moved to ALL_PHOTOS folder.
 This step can be skipped using flag _'-sm, --skip-move-albums'_

+7. Finally the script will look in OUTPUT_FOLDER for any symbolic link broken and will try to fix it by looking for the original file where the symlink is pointing to.

-7. In next step, the script will use EXIF Tool as well just in case that any photo cannot be resolved by GPTH Tool.
+8. (Optional) In this step, the script will use EXIF Tool as well just in case that any photo cannot be resolved by GPTH Tool.
 This step is disabled by default, but you can force it using flag _'-re, --run-exif-tool'_ (this step is optional)

+8. (Optional) In this step, the script will look for any duplicate file on OUTPUT_FOLDER (ignoring symbolic links), and will remove all duplicates keeping only the principal file (giving more priority to duplicates files found into any album folder than those found on 'ALL_PHOTOS' folder.

 The result will be a folder (called Takeout_fixed_{timestamp} by default, but you can specify any other with the option _'-t, --takeout-folder <folder_name>'_ or change the default suffix _'fixed'_ by any other using the option _'-s, --suffix <desired_suffix>'_) which will contains: